thoughtbot/upcase/README.md

         % bin/setup

-3. Follow instructions in .env to configure Stripe.

-        % vim .env

-4. Start Foreman.
+3. Start Foreman.

         % foreman start

-5. Verify that the app is up and running.
+4. Verify that the app is up and running.

         % open http://localhost:5000/upcase